constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 :::{tab-item} C++
 :sync: keyC

-Ctrl-C FTW ;-)

-Just kidding, tba.
+TODO.

 :::

 :::{tab-item} Python
 :sync: keyP

-Type `exit` to disconnect the controller from the constellation.
+The controller can be disconnected from the constellation using the command `exit`.

 :::